 Tip: If you suffer with agoraphobia, can’t leave your home and are located in the UK, you may be able to avail of “Domiciliary Dental Care Services”, or NHS home treatment service.
 Basically, a dentist and a nurse come to your home and treat you there.
-Drawbacks: in some areas the Community Dental Service is so run down that it can’t provide the service; depending on where you live, waiting lists can be very long; not all treatments (e. g. root treatment) can be performed in the home.
+Drawbacks: in some areas the Community Dental Service is so run down that it can’t provide the service; depending on where you live, waiting lists can be very long; a number of treatments (e. g. root treatment) cannot be performed in the home.

 Panic and Agoraphobia are treatable; the most effective treatments appear to be CBT (short for cognitive-behavioural therapy) and ACT (Acceptance and Commitment Therapy).
 Getting regular exercise and relaxation methods such as yoga or progressive muscle relaxation are highly recommended to help with your recovery.
 There are a lot of “quick panic cure” type programmes available on the Internet and in book shops; most of these are utterly useless.
 You can read more about panic attacks here.

 Dave Carbonell’s “Panic Attacks Workbook – A Guided Program for Beating the Panic Trick”comes highly recommended.
 His readable writing, sense of humour and empathy sets it apart from other panic workbooks.
 Moreover, it’s keenly priced.
 Also available through Amazon.
 Dave also has a website at www.anxietycoach.com.

 Agoraphobia and Panic Disorder Recovery – paniccure.com Written by a recovered agoraphobic, this site has lots of useful info.